 Founded in 2006 by healthcare leaders, NYeC works with a diverse group of stakeholders from across the state and care continuum to advance health information technology in New York, developing policies and standards that support the utilization of health technologies and assisting providers in adopting and effectively using electronic health records.

 NYeC was an ONC-designated Regional Extension Center (REC), a program that helped healthcare providers choose the right EHR software and learn how to use it effectively.
 This program evolved into our Healthcare Advisory Professional Services (HAPS).
-The HAPS team assists providers in implementing the technologies and processes to improve healthcare delivery in New York State.
+To date, the HAPS team has supported over 10,000 providers in practices of all sizes in implementing technologies and processes to improve healthcare delivery across New York State.